 I do my best to work a minimum of 25 billable hours per week and try to not go over 30, but I do understand that sometimes it's just unavoidable.
 I work 100% remote.

 To establish contact and talk availability, feel free to send me an email - firstname.lastname@example.org.

-Status: September 8th, 2018 - I'm in the middle of an unbounded contract.
+Status: As of November 3rd, 2018 - I'm in the middle of an unbounded contract.